Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-At the end of 2 hours, increase the heat to 275°F to help crisp up the bacon.
-Let them cook for an additional 30 minutes at this higher heat or until the bacon is as crisp as you like it.
+At the end of 2 hours, increase the heat to 275°F (135°C) to help crisp up the bacon.
+Let them cook for about 30 minutes at this higher heat or until the bacon is as crisp as you like it.

 Serve the smoked shotgun shells to your guests and accept the praise graciously!